EdwardLeeMacau/computer_architecture/lab2_pipeline_cpu/report.md

     - Detects data hazard caused by load instructions and indicates signal *Stall* to other components.
     - Detects control hazard caused by branching instruction and indicates signal *Flush* to other components.
 - Pipeline registers:
-    - Several pipeline stage registers are implemented.
+    - 4 distinct pipeline stage registers are implemented.
 - Control:
     - Extended to decode extra instructions.